hoonseo0409/MISVM/README.md

 ## Data

-he necessary data for executing the framework's scripts is readily accessible in the [Chest X-ray dataset repository](https://github.com/ieee8023/covid-chestxray-dataset).
+The necessary data for executing the framework's scripts is readily accessible in the [Chest X-ray dataset repository](https://github.com/ieee8023/covid-chestxray-dataset).
 Clone this repository to your local machine and specify the path to the cloned dataset in `run.py`.

 ## Contributing